Deadly Defective Vehicle Accidents

 • Faulty seat belts

-• Electrical systems
+• Faulty electrical systems

-• Heating and cooling systems
+• Faulty heating and cooling systems

 • Seat failures

-• Roof problems
+• Roof collapses.

-Compensation Recoverable for Defective Vehicle Accidents
+Compensation Available for Injury and Fatal Defective Vehicle Accidents

 • Medical expenses and future medical costs